 Post Eyelid Surgery Care

-Although normal activities may be resumed post your eyelid lift like using a computer, watching television or reading, they should be minimal, as your eyes may feel tired easily.
-You may notice that your eyes are itchy and for a few days and your surgeon may also advise using eye drops.
+Although normal activities may be resumed post-operative like using a computer, watching television or reading, they should be minimal, as your eyes may feel tired more easily.
+You may notice that your eyes are itchy and for a few days your surgeon may also advise you using eye drops.
 If you wear contact lenses, they should be avoided for one or two weeks as they may briefly cause discomfort when you start to wear them again.

 Care should be taken by wearing sunglasses as your eyes will be sensitive to the sun, wind and other irritants for a few weeks.
-If possible, excessive blinking should be avoided as it may increase swelling further.
-Alcohol should also be avoided as it tends to dry out the eyes resulting in fluid retention and can also prolong recovery.
+If possible, excessive blinking should also be avoided as it may increase swelling further.
+It is also helpful to avoid alcohol as it tends to dry out the eyes resulting in fluid retention and can also prolong recovery.

-Scars may appear pink up to six months post your cosmetic eye surgery but they should fade away eventually and hardly be evident.
+Scars may appear pink for up to six months post your cosmetic eye surgery, but they should fade away eventually and won’t be evident.
 Eyelid scars heal quite well due to the skin around the eyes being thin and rarely forming keloids.
-For the first two weeks, any activity that increases the blood flow to the eyes should be avoided, like crying, lifting, bending or exercise.
+For the first two weeks, any activity that increases the blood flow to the eyes should be avoided; like crying, lifting, bending or exercise.

 Why Choose Chelsea Cosmetics?

 Most Advanced Technologies

 We always look for the most advanced technology all over the world and we pioneered Fat concentrate transplant, Skin Mesotherapy gun and Plasma pen fibroblast treatment.

 Dr Mark Attalla has 20 years of surgical experience in cosmetic surgery.
 All the patients are examined well for their suitability for surgeries and all the required tests are done before fat removal surgery.

 We also pride ourselves with keeping up to date with the ever changing cosmetic industry.
 Continuous learning is the only way we can provide the latest and most effective procedures.